 - Apigee is purpose-built for digital business, and the data-rich mobile-driven APIs and apps that power it.

 Pricing: Free Trial – $2,500/month

 So, what are yours?

-Above is the list of both open-source and commercial tools which help QA engineer from entry to expert level to ease the job of testing APIs.
-There are many other API testing tools available out there, each of them is perfect in certain areas and struggle in others.
-View full list of API Testing Tools for 2018
+Above is the list of both open-source and commercial tools that help QA engineers from entry to expert level to ease the job of testing APIs.
+There are many other API testing tools available out there; each of them is perfect in certain areas and struggle in others.
+View the full list of API Testing Tools for 2020

 Hence, the testing team needs to define their particular demand before diving into finding a tool.
-For example, with CI integration, ability to perform a single test quickly, and collecting statistics about performance are more important than others.
+For example, with CI/CD integration, the ability to perform a single test quickly, and collecting statistics about performance are more critical than others.

 Overall, there is no perfect tool for all areas, but these are the top five highlighted tools.
-If your favorite one is missed, please feel free to share your suggestion below.
+If you miss your favorite one, please feel free to share your suggestion below.